 Nevertheless, this VPN does indeed feature many attributes that may interest more expedient users.
 If you’re looking for some reasonably cost-efficient online security, read on to discover more about this VPN.

 Is VPN One Click safe to use?

-Frustratingly, VPN One Click provides no information on the cipher they use to encrypt their service.
+Frustratingly, this provider gives no information on the cipher they use to encrypt their service.

 The only information provided is that it uses the security protocols PPTP (at 128 bit) and L2TP/IPsec (at 256 bit).

 Eagle-eyed readers will notice there is no mention of OpenVPN, which is by far the most trusted protocol available to users today.

 This is severely disappointing, especially as PPTP cannot always withstand a brute force and L2TP has become unreliable in recent years.